-When it comes to cloth diaper extra, families may also need to purchase diaper pail liners, wet bags, and cloth wipes, which can add to the total cost.
+When it comes to cloth diaper extras, families may also need to purchase diaper pail liners, wet bags, and cloth wipes, which can add to the total cost.
 However, these items can also be reused for subsequent children, just cloth diapers.
 In fact, I kept most of my cloth diaper extras for life because wet bags are great for the pool, cloth wipes great for runny noses, and perhaps diaper pins the only thing I don't really reuse.

 Some families will also use diaper liners regularly - disposable liners can help with poop management, while reusable liners can be less of a regular cost but more upfront.